BenWheatley/SwiftCurlUI/README.md

 Note:

 Given the motivation (and currently being the only developer), there's not much point developing off the main branch.
-As it's still important to record the weaknesses as well as the strengths, this includes non-compiling and indeed buggy commits (obviously don't do breaking commits on main for serious projects, that would be daft).
+As it's still important to record the weaknesses as well as the strengths, this includes non-compiling and indeed buggy commits — obviously it would be a terrible idea to push breaking commits on main for serious projects, don't do that.